Women's Health/Gender-Related Nurse Practitioner

-We strongly recommend that students do not attempt school and work during the final two semesters of the WHNP program.
+We strongly recommend that students do not attempt school and work during the final two semesters of the WHGRNP program.
 Students who work weekend shifts can sometimes manage part-time employment, but weekday employment will conflict with clinical requirements.
 Whether students are full or part-time, they are required to complete 300 clinical hours (averaging 3 days per week) in out-patient, M-F settings during each of the two final semesters.

 Can I take this program via the modified distance learning format?

 This program is only offered via the modified distance learning format, so you do not need to give up employment or relocate to Nashville.
 If you do not have a prior nursing background, you must first complete your PreSpecialty Year on campus within a daily commute of Nashville before progressing to the specialty portion of your education which is taught only via a modified distance learning format.

 Modified distance learning specifically means that you will do a portion of your course work online via taped lectures and web conferencing to integrate the material.
 A portion of your work requires on-campus learning in blocks of time (including weekends), followed by seminar and online discussions.
 Where possible, you can do your clinical practicum experience in your home area.
 You will be in continuous contact with your professors throughout the program and in between sessions.

 Yes, however you are required to follow a pre-determined program of studies.
 Length of time to complete the entire program varies depending on your background prior to VUSN enrollment.
 Our admissions staff are happy to walk you through your specific situation (part-time curriculum plans)